Sv443-Network/JokeAPI/README.md

 </div>
 <br><br>

 ### Note: due to the different types of humor, JokeAPI contains a wide variety of jokes, of which some are very offensive.
-They can be filtered out, but use this API at your own risk!
+They can be filtered out using the `?blacklistFlags` or `?safe-mode` parameters, but use this API at your own risk!

-### If you want to contribute to JokeAPI (code, jokes or translations), please read the [contributing guide.](./.github/Contributing.md)
+### If you want to contribute to JokeAPI (code, jokes or translations), please refer to the [contributing guide.](./.github/Contributing.md)

-### Want to know how JokeAPI works?
-The [developer documentation](https://github.com/Sv443/JokeAPI/tree/version/2.4.0/dev/docs/home.md#readme) (work in progress) explains it.

 <br><br>

-# Officially recognized API Wrappers:
+# Community-made wrapper libraries:
 <h3>

 -   <b><a href="https://github.com/canarado/joketeller#readme"><img src="./docs/static/external/rust.svg" width="16" height="16" /> Rust</a></b>